 1. "What is the Israel/Palestine conflict about?
 What is 'the occupation'?"

-8. "The Palestinians refuse to recognize Israel as a 'Jewish state'.
+8. Palestinians won't recognize Israel as Jewish state: "The Palestinians refuse to recognize Israel as a 'Jewish state'.
 How can Israel negotiate with them?"

-10. "Doesn't the Bible say God will bless those who bless Israel, and curse those who don’t?"
+10. Bible gives land to Israel: "Doesn't the Bible say God will bless those who bless Israel, and curse those who don’t?"

-11. "The United States was built on stolen land, so how can Americans complain about Israel?"
+11. U.S. stole land too: "The United States was built on stolen land, so how can Americans complain about Israel?"

 The six questions below were raised at presentations in 2014, and responses were written by three DelNATO members.

-14. "Why are the Palestinians teaching their children to hate in their textbooks?"
+14. Palestinians teach children to hate: "Why are the Palestinians teaching their children to hate in their textbooks?"

-16. "There is no Palestinian leader with whom to negotiate."
+16. No Palestinian leader: "There is no Palestinian leader with whom to negotiate."

-17. "Where is the Palestinian peace camp in the U.S.?
+17. No U.S. Palestinian peace camp: "Where is the Palestinian peace camp in the U.S.?
 What Palestinian organization in the U.S. is a leader?"

-18. "Why can't the Palestinians accept that Israel has the right to exist as a Jewish democratic state?"
+18. Palestinans don't accept Israel as Jewish state: "Why can't the Palestinians accept that Israel has the right to exist as a Jewish democratic state?"

 The Israel/Palestine conflict is about land and human rights.
+The problem is that Israel wants the land but doesn't want the people.
 In 1948, when the state of Israel was created, between 700,000 and 800,000 Palestinians fled or were driven from their homes in the land that Israel took for its state, which was about 78% of historical Palestine.
 The refugees have never been allowed to return or compensated.
 Many remain stateless and in refugee camps to this day.
 As of 2014 there are about 5 million UN-registered Palestinian refugees, 1.5 million of whom live in refugee camps in Jordan, Syria, Lebanon, and occupied Palestine.

 In 1967, Israel captured the remaining 22% of historical Palestine (Gaza, the West Bank, and East Jerusalem).
 "The occupation" refers to Israel's military occupation of these territories since 1967.
-As of 2015, over four million Palestinians live under Israeli martial law on this internationally-recognized Palestinian land.
+As of 2015, over four million Palestinians live under Israeli military law on this internationally-recognized Palestinian land.
+More than 500,000 Jewish Israelis live next to them in segregated illegal settlements in occupied territory.
+They live under civil law, drive on Israeli-only roads and have full rights as Israeli citizens.
 Israel continues to expropriate Palestinians' land and water by force, demolish their homes, and deny them basic human rights.
-More than 500,000 Jewish Israelis have been transferred by Israel to illegal settlements in occupied territory.
+This is why Israel is called an apartheid regime.

 Almost every aspect of Israel's occupation violates the Geneva Conventions.
 Under Article 85 of the First Protocol to the Fourth Geneva Convention, Israel's settlements are regarded as war crimes.1.
 "What is the Israel/Palestine conflict about?
 What is 'the occupation'?" (long answer)